 Two of the most popular searches bringing visitors to this blog are something along the lines of ‘free crochet pattern for beanies’ and ‘t-shirt rag rug’ so I figured I’d tell you how they work!

 These directions enable you to use any hook, yarn, or stitch.

 When I make beanies (like this one) or rugs, I usually use single crochet (US- Double in the UK) stitches.

-For rugs this is the entire ‘pattern’ and I usually slip in 6 contrasting pieces of yarn like this rug here.
+For rugs this is the entire ‘pattern’ and I usually slip in 6 contrasting pieces of yarn at the increases.
 That way, I can easily see where to increase when I come back to the project instead of counting.
+You continue to increase on each round until the rug has reached the ideal size.
 Here’s another example of a rag rug I’ve worked on.

 If this isn’t clear enough feel free to ask questions and I’ll clarify.
 If you do end up making your first beanie this way, let me know how it turns out!